khmaladze/khmaladze/README.md

 If you have any questions, or if you'd like to collaborate, feel free to reach out via my contact form on my website, or connect with me on [LinkedIn](https://www.linkedin.com/in/khmaladzegiorgi/).

 Thank you for visiting! 🌟

+🔒 **Archived Projects**
+This profile is currently **inactive** and is intended solely for viewing old projects.
+There are no planned or new projects on this profile at the moment.
+The repositories here are outdated and are maintained for archival purposes only.
+Please note that old projects are no longer actively worked on.